Lexus RZ: Steer-by-wire system

 The steer-by-wire system, which Lexus have branded "One Motion Grip" for some markets, comes with a steering yoke and removes the physical connection between the yoke and the steering rack.
 The position of the yoke is used to drive a motor attached to the steering rack, while a second motor provides feedback to the yoke itself.
 The effort required to turn the yoke varies in response to driving conditions.
 Regardless of the situation, the total rotational range of motion is 300 degrees, which removes any need to perform a hand-over-hand movement for which a conventional steering wheel may be more suitable.
 In a hands-on test, Motor Trend called the yoke "little more than a novelty" but declared the "steering system that minimizes movement by instantly and intuitively adjusting to ever-changing conditions ... [is] a brilliant bit of engineering that could well change driving for the better".
+It was not offered in US-spec RZ and was replaced with the conventional steering wheel.